Close Menu

 It is human nature to want to flee a scene where they have done something wrong.
 The same thing happens in cases of hit-and-run.
 In hit-and-run cases, the responsible party escapes the accident site, mainly because they are stressed and anxious about being involved in a car collision.
 However, this act is not only immoral but illegal as well and can have severe consequences.

 The law requires involved parties to remain at the accident site if it is safe to do so.
 If any parties fail to comply with this rule, they can be charged with criminal offenses.
-If you have caused an accident, fled the area, and are now facing charges, you can discuss your legal options with injury attorneys Huntington Beach
+If you have caused an accident, fled the area, and are now facing charges, you can discuss your legal options with injury attorneys Huntington Beach.

 What Is A Hit-And-Run Accident?